Spring 2018: Matt, Farhad, Charles, Connor, Eryn (back)

 Chase Paterson is a Biological Engineering student with a Chemistry minor and has been working in the Vargis lab since June 2016.
 Her research involves using spider silk to create a synthetic Bruch's membrane to create a healthy retina model.
 With this model, retinal diseases, like age-related macular degeneration could be studied and eventually therapeutics could be tested.
 To do this, the growth of primary porcine retinal pigment epithelial cells are being characterized using a variety of techniques, like immunocytochemical staining, DNA assays, and permeability studies.
 Her hobbies are sleeping, eating pizza, and actually going outside occasionally.

 Eryn Hanson is an undergraduate student majoring in Biological Engineering and minoring in Chemistry and English, scheduled to graduate in Spring 2020.
-She is involved in the Society of Women Engineers and I Am That Girl.
-She works with Lori Caldwell studying the effects of microgravity and radiation on muscle cells in a novel rotary cell culture system (RCCS) and with Chase Paterson studying primary porcine eye cells on spider silk membranes.
-On the rare occasion that she leaves the Engineering building she can be found reading, drawing, or laughing at memes.
+She is involved in the Society of Women Engineers as an outreach officer.
+She works with Lori Caldwell studying the effects of microgravity and radiation on muscle cells in a novel rotary cell culture system (RCCS).
+On the rare occasion that she leaves the Engineering building she can be found reading, drawing, playing Dungeons & Dragons, or laughing at memes.

 Morgan Bishop is an undergraduate studying biological engineering at Utah State University.
 She works in the lab with Dr. Cindy Hanson and in collaboration with Dr. Abby Benninghoff extracting fatty acids from mouse fecal samples and analyzing them using raman spectroscopy.
 The goal of her work is to develop a method of noninvasive early cancer detection.
 In her free time, she enjoys kayaking, watching movies, and petting every dog possible.